kyleoettle/blog/blog/2025-09-12-burnout-lessons.md

 I'd like to leave you with this.

 Have you been feeling frustrated, your goal always just out of reach, like all you need to do is push a little bit harder, `and this is the 3rd time you're just pushing harder`?
-Have you considered that maybe you're on your last 4 laps?
+Have you considered that maybe you're on your last 4 laps and you're burned out?

 Sometimes the best way forward isn't pushing harder, it's taking a break.